Shamshiel/DotA2StatsParser/README.md

 ## Description
 This library was designed for real time analysis of data from [Dotabuff](http://www.dotabuff.com/) and [Yasp](https://yasp.co/).
-It will load the HTML representation of the requested data and parse it in a easy to use way.
+It will load the HTML representation of the requested data and parse it in an easy to use way.

 Parsing the HTML is done with the help of the [Html Agility Pack](https://htmlagilitypack.codeplex.com/).